-R2-4.5.1 The components of the Consolidated Capital Resources Requirement vary depending on the category of the Licence Holder which forms part of the Consolidated Group.
-Where two or more Licence Holders holding a different category of licence form part of the same Consolidated Group, the Capital Resources Requirement of the Licence Holder with the highest category of licence, shall prevail.
-The following summarise the components of the Consolidated Capital Resources Requirement:
+Section 5 The Components of the Consolidated Capital Requirement the Consolidated Group.
+Where two or more Licence Holders holding a different category of licence form part of the same Consolidated Group, the Capital Requirement of the Licence Holder with the highest category of licence, shall prevail.
+The following summarise the components of the Consolidated Capital Requirement: